attearturo/Prodoc/README.md

 ## Available Scripts

-You just need to open the server on your localhost with:

-### `$ node server.js`
+In the project directory, you can run:

+### `npm start`

-Open the server in the development mode.<br>
+Runs the app in the development mode.<br>
-Check [http://localhost:4000](http://localhost:4000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `npm run build`

+Builds the app for production to the `build` folder.<br>
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.<br>
+Your app is ready to be deployed!

+See the section about [deployment](#deployment) for more information.

+## Deploying your app

+### `firebase login`

+First at all, you should login into your Firebase acount for enjoy the Hosting Service from this plataform.
+To deploy the app, simply run the following command from your project directory:

+### `firebase deploy`

+This will deploy your project to [http://prodocio.firebaseapp.com](http://prodocio.firebaseapp.com).

 <h2>Core Team</h2>